Monash College,

 750 Collins Street

 The Monash College project is a radical interior refurbishment of 750 Collins Street in the Docklands, transforming and repurposing a major ‘corporate campus’ typology into a new education campus for Monash University.
 Monash College is a ‘pathway program’ for international and local students to develop their skills for future enrolment within Monash University higher education courses.
+As a student-centred design, the campus brings together teaching, student support and social spaces in a way that eases the transition into university life.
 Opened in 2021, it is the new home of the College, with its design as a ‘vertical village’ seeking to foster innovation and collaboration in a progressive and diverse student-centred campus.
+Its vertical campus approach organises collaborative learning environments across stacked floors, supporting cross-disciplinary interaction and informal study.

 Designed in collaboration with NMBW Architecture Studio, Studiobird, Gilby + Brewin, and Glas Urban, the project creates a new central campus area that links together a host of formal and informal learning spaces, a range of specialist learning areas and accommodation for 700 teaching staff.
+This shared authorship delivers innovative learning spaces tuned to different cohorts, disciplines and teaching modes.
 With over 40,000 metres squared of refurbished space made accessible through an intuitive ‘figure eight’ circulation loop and multiple vertical circulation systems, the Monash College project is a unified ‘campus village’ right in the heart of the Docklands.
+The loop strengthens learning environment design by making destinations legible and reducing back-tracking across deep floorplates.

 • Sector